-Configure the Hostname, access and command mode passwords, as well as the management LAN settings.
+Configure the hostname, access and command mode passwords, as well as the management LAN settings.
 These values are shown in the chart.
-If problems occur while performing this configuration, refer to the "Basic Switch Configuration lab".
-Do not configure VLANs and trunking yet.
+If problems occur while performing this configuration, refer to the Basic Switch Configuration lab.

 Step 2 Configure the hosts attached to the switch